 The turning point for Dez had arrived in December 1980, between the legs (no pun intended) of the Dirty Mind tour.
 After a fight with his soon-to-be-wife, Dickerson had experienced a religious epiphany: “Some things, deep-rooted things, changed immediately,” he wrote in his 2003 memoir.
 “My speech had previously been, well, let’s just say, colorful.
 Suddenly, the thought of uttering profanity became disgusting to me” (Dickerson 125).
 This obviously created conflicts while touring with Prince in the full flush of his “Rude Boy” phase.
 “It was a very unsettling thing to try and reconcile,” Dez told biographer Dave Hill.
 “I was having enormous problems with going on stage in front of nine-, ten- and eleven-year old kids, and singing about incest.
 I got to the point where I was mouthing the words and not saying them out loud to provide a balm for my own conscience.
 At first, I was able to say, ‘Look, I’m making money, I’m getting famous, and I don’t care!’
 But as time went on, those other things weren’t enough” (Hill 123).

 Yet while its tame lyrical content was certainly convenient for the born-again guitarist, “If It’ll Make U Happy” isn’t really about the lyrics.
-The song is first and foremost a genre experiment: Prince dipping his toes into reggae, with syncopated live drums, rhythm guitar on the offbeat, and a keyboard that resembles the sound of a steel drum.
-At first glance, that may seem like a radical departure, but in some ways it’s surprising that he didn’t record more songs in the style.
+The song is first and foremost a genre experiment: Prince dipping his toes into reggae, with syncopated live drums, rhythm guitar on the offbeat, and a keyboard–an Oberheim OB-SX, according to Duane Tudahl’s liner notes for 1999 Super Deluxe–that resembles the sound of a steel drum.
+At first listen, the style feels like a radical departure; but in some ways, it’s surprising that Prince didn’t go reggae sooner.
 Much like the rockabilly sound that informed tracks like “Jack U Off” and “Delirious,” reggae was a key influence on late ’70s and early ’80s New Wave.
 As avowed fans of that scene, both Prince and Dez would surely have been aware of artists like Grace Jones, whose 1981 album Nightclubbing deftly blended reggae and synthpop; or the Police, whose Ghost in the Machine shot to Number 2 on the Billboard charts while Prince’s Controversy languished in the double digits.

 As I prepare to shut down for the long weekend, I’d like to once again thank everyone who has contributed to the d / m / s / r Patreon: Pierre Igot, Caroline S., Oliver A., Demetrius, Cliff Dinwiddie, Marilyn Hinson, Jessica, Darling Nisi, Kaitlyn, Vegard Moen, John Loos III, and Anne Clark.
 Your support is hugely appreciated, far beyond any monetary considerations.
 I also want to thank, as always, everyone who reads the blog: patrons or otherwise, I couldn’t do this without you.
 I can’t wait to see what the fourth (!) year of d / m / s / r will bring, and I appreciate everyone who has come with me for the ride thus far!